ueberauth/ueberauth/README.md

 Strategies implement the two phases and then may allow the request to flow through to your downstream plugs.
-Implementing the request and callback phases is optional, and if not implemented the request will be decorated Ueberauth information and allowed to carry on through the pipeline.
+Implementing the request and callback phases is optional depending on the strategies requirements.
+If a strategy does not redirect, the request will be decorated with Ueberauth information and allowed to carry on through the pipeline.

 ## Request Phase